 Toilet repair, replace & install

 If your toilet leaks, runs constantly, clogs frequently, fills slowly, or won’t flush at all, you need a plumber to look at your toilet.
-Toilets repair can be confusing so we hope these toilet repair tips will help you.
-If they don’t, call us we’ll fix it fast.
-Toilet’s that don’t flush completely can be embarrassing.
+Toilet repairs can be confusing so we hope these toilet repair tips will help you.
+If they don’t, call us and we’ll fix it fast.
+Toilets that don’t flush completely can be embarrassing.
 Leaky toilets will cost you money every month, and water leaks in your home are environmentally unfriendly.

 If you need toilet repair in Denver call us at 303.436.2525.

 Toilet clogged: Stopped up toilets are a common problem and a toilet plunger will usually solve this problem.
 Make sure the rubber end of the plunger is seated tightly in the bottom of the toilet bowl.
 Keep pumping the plunger up and down while keeping it sealed tightly in the bottom of the toilet bowl.
 Don’t use too much force; this is all about keeping a tight seal between the rubber toilet plunger and the inside of the toilet bowl.
 If this doesn’t work you could try a plumbers snake.
 If this doesn’t work, you have a problem that requires a plumber.

 Toilet runs constantly: Check the overflow tube in the toilet.
 Either the ballcock or the float cup probably needs to be adjusted.
 There’s an adjustment clip for this.
 Press down on it until the water stops running.
 If your toilet has a float cup, the clip for making adjustments will be located on the side of the float cup.
 If this doesn’t work make sure the refill tube on the toilet that goes from the fill tube to the overflow tube is above the overflow tube, not in it.
 If this doesn’t work you probably have a defective fill valve seal that needs to be replaced.